 FIRST DATES.
-WHY WE RECOMMEND NOT MEETING FOR COFFEE (AS MUCH AS WE LOVE IT)
+COFFEE DATES SUCK (AS MUCH AS WE ❤️ IT)!

 There's an entire category of people who do not invest much time, effort or expense on first dates.
 The saying, "there is only one chance to make a good first impression" may be news to them.
 They are adamant about meeting for coffee.
 They intentionally arrive early & buy themselves a cup of coffee.
 You arrive on time, or a few minutes late.
 Your date is sitting at a table with their cup.

 This scenario happens frequently with business networking meetings, often with people who can't be bothered with expense reports!

 It can be very awkward.
 What do you do?
 Do you sit down and say, “I’m ok.
 I don’t need anything.”
 Or, do you leave the table, get in line and order your own drink?
 Do you both leave the table together to place your order?
 Or does your date take care of it for you?
 Better to meet for a cocktail where your table is serviced.

 Our reference to alcohol is a metaphor.
 Of course, you can order sparkling water or another beverage, if you are not inclined to drink.

 They conjure up all forms of anxiety, both good and bad.
 What do we mean by "good" anxiety?
 An example is the ability of individuals to quickly compose them self and present a lovely image.

 Feel free to ask questions.
 Listen and make mental notes.
 Have you ever found that people who say they don’t like drama in their lives are those who actually create drama and seem to thrive on it?